 PERFORMING ARTS MEDICINE

 Performing Arts Medicine (PAM) is a field of medicine devoted to the care and support of all performing artists.
-It has been established for over 30 years both in the UK and internationally but is now becoming more widely recognised.
+It has been established for over 30 years but is now becoming more widely recognized.

-It is our dream in the PAM community to build a strong international infrastructure to support the diverse range of highly skilled, dedicated professionals that make up the world’s performers and provide the specialist treatment and understanding that they need and deserve.
+It is our dream in the PAM community to build a strong international infrastructure to support the diverse range of highly skilled, dedicated professionals that make up the world’s performers, and to provide the specialist treatment and understanding that they need and deserve.